 We will not let a defendant or insurance carrier blame the victim for their insured’s mistakes.
 Each one of our clients receives dedicated and individualized attention regarding their case.
 Our law firm is committed to helping you and your family receive the maximum amount of care and compensation you may be entitled to under Florida law.
-Learn more about how we can help you during a FREE consultation by dialing (305) 694-2676 to speak with Prosper Shaked.
+Learn more about how we can help you during a FREE consultation by dialing (305) 694-2676 to speak with Key West personal injury lawyer Prosper Shaked.

 What Kind of Cases Do Personal Injury Lawyers Handle?

 All different types of accidents can lead to personal injuries in the Florida Keys.
 However, Monroe County is unique in that it leads the nation in maritime and boating accidents.
 Some of the most common types of personal injury cases that we handle include the following practice areas:

 - Car accidents and other types of auto accidents

 - Trucking accidents (i.e., 18 wheelers, semi tractor-trailers, tankers, and other box trucks)